 Temporary transfer means a temporary move to another position, at any level, for a set period of time, with an intention that the staff member will return to their substantive position.
 A staff member on temporary transfer will not be performing any duties of their substantive role for the full period of their transfer.

 - A temporary transfer is the temporary relocation of a staff member from one position within the University to undertake duties in another position elsewhere within the University for a defined period, at any level, for a set period of time.
 The staff member will perform all the duties of the position, and is paid at the base rate of pay for the higher classification.

 - Higher duties is the short term transfer of a staff member from one position within the University to undertake duties in another position elsewhere within the University as a caretaker arrangement.
 It is expected higher duties are only used where the substantive incumbent is on short term leave or approved business travel, or for short term backfilling requirements.

 - If the position is classified at a higher level than the substantive position of the staff member, and they are performing all or part of the duties of the position, they may be paid a higher duties allowance.

 - Where a higher duties allowance is payable, the provisions of the Professional staff loadings and allowances procedure must be met.

 - Delegations will be applied for the full period of temporary transfer or higher duties.

-- The University may temporarily transfer staff between positions for operational reasons, and will have regard to not only its needs, but also the competency and career needs of its staff.
-Proposals for temporary transfers should be considered on the merits of each case.
+- The University may temporarily transfer staff between positions for operational reasons, and has regard to not only its needs, but also the competency and career needs of its staff.
+Proposals for temporary transfers are considered on the merits of each case.

 - The University seeks to facilitate the mobility and skills development of its staff by providing opportunities for temporary transfer to other areas within the University.